LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 predicates, it preserves in the generated Prolog code all cases of first-argument indexing and tail-recursion.
-In practice, this mean that if you know how to write efficient Prolog predicates, you already know how to write Logtalk predicates.
+In practice, this mean that if you know how to write efficient Prolog predicates, you already know how to write efficient Logtalk predicates.

 The Logtalk compiler adds an hidden execution-context argument to all entity predicates.
 When a predicate makes no calls to either